Facts and Figures

 Gift of Life is the only registry in the world founded and directed by a transplant recipient.

 In 2010, 89 percent of Gift of Life's expenses were for its programs, most notably the Marrow Donor and Cord Blood Programs.
-These program expenses include recruitment (growing the bank of adult donors and cord blood units) and transplant services (donor testing, medical evaluation, case management, physical exams, stem cell harvests and follow up).
+These program expenses include recruitment (growing the bank of adult donors) and transplant services (donor testing, medical evaluation, case management, physical exams, stem cell harvests and follow up).
 Six percent of its expenses were for development activities (primarily the annual gala) and five percent were administrative services.